Jason Kipnis: High school

 Kipnis attended Glenbrook North High School in Northbrook, graduating in 2005.
 He earned three letters in baseball for the Glenbrook North Spartans and was selected as team captain twice.
 He played shortstop, center field and pitcher.
-As an all-conference junior, Kipnis batted .455 with a school-record 11 home runs.
+As an all-conference junior, Kipnis batted .455 with a, at the time, school-record of 11 home runs.
 As a senior, Kipnis batted .521 with a .690 on-base percentage and 32 stolen bases in 32 attempts; he was named first-team all-state and the Central Suburban League Most Valuable Player.
 He was named all-conference in both his junior and senior seasons.

 As a freshman at Glenbrook North, Kipnis played soccer, setting the school's single-season goal scoring record with 41.
 He also played football there in 2003 and 2004.
 An All-Conference wide receiver, Kipnis set single-season school records for receptions, yards, and touchdowns.
 He also established school records for career receptions and receiving yards.
 As a senior in 2004, Kipnis had 49 pass receptions for 956 yards and 10 touchdowns.
 His 2004 totals remain Glenbrook North single-season records for receptions, receiving yards, and receiving touchdowns.
 Kipnis still holds the school's career record with 1,247 receiving yards.
 In December 2004, the Pioneer Press sports staff selected Kipnis as a member of its "2004 North Stars", the all-star football team for the Central Suburban League's North Division.
 In announcing its selection, the Pioneer Press noted: "Quite simply one of the top receivers in the state, a player who piled up impressive numbers despite the fact the Spartans averaged barely 15 passing attempts per game."